-except that it can be called from Pure code.
-The procedure Assertions.
-Assert has these effects independent of the assertion policy in effect.
+The procedures Assertions.
+Assert have these effects independent of the assertion policy in effect.

 Assertion_Error may be declared by renaming an implementation-defined exception from another package.

 Implementations may define their own assertion policies.

 Normally, the boolean expression in an Assert pragma should not call functions that have significant side-effects when the result of the expression is True, so that the particular assertion policy in effect will not affect normal operation of the program.